tuanpq0806/-Tu-n-57-Code-SQl-analyze-Northwind-data/README.md

 # 57 Code sql to analyst Northwind data

-This GitHub repository contains the schemas, questions and solutions to solve problems in Northwind data by Sql in there level:
+This GitHub repository contains the schemas, questions and solutions to solve problems in Northwind data by Sql at that level:

 - SQl basic code 1-19
 - Sql intermediate code 20-31